awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartStreamTranscription.md

 Required: Yes

  ** [MediaSampleRateHertz](#API_streaming_StartStreamTranscription_RequestSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-request-MediaSampleRateHertz"></a>
-The sample rate, in Hertz, of the input audio\.
-We suggest that you use 8000 Hz for low quality audio and 16000 Hz for high quality audio\.
+The sample rate for the input audio stream\.
+Use 8000 Hz for low quality audio and 16000 Hz for high quality audio\.
 Valid Range: Minimum value of 8000\.
 Maximum value of 48000\.
 Required: Yes

  ** [NumberOfChannels](#API_streaming_StartStreamTranscription_RequestSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-request-NumberOfChannels"></a>
 The number of channels that are in your audio stream\.
 Valid Range: Minimum value of 2\.

+ ** [PartialResultsStability](#API_streaming_StartStreamTranscription_RequestSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-request-PartialResultsStability"></a>
+You can use this field to set the stability level of the transcription results\.
+A higher stability level means that the transcription results are less likely to change\.
+Higher stability levels can come with lower overall transcription accuracy\.
+Valid Values:` high | medium | low`

  ** [SessionId](#API_streaming_StartStreamTranscription_RequestSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-request-SessionId"></a>
 A identifier for the transcription session\.
 Use this parameter when you want to retry a session\.
 If you don't provide a session ID, Amazon Transcribe will generate one for you and return it in the response\.